Polish Cultural Programme in Korea 2019

-In May, Polish chef Karol Okrasa will represent Poland at the 2019 Jeju Food and Wine Festival held on Jeju Island in Korea.
-He will prepare a special menu titled Poland on Fire, referring to the Polish tradition of smoking food.
-Thus, he will also relate to the Korean tradition of grilling meat and fish over charcoal.
-The event will be accompanied by industry meetings and a special Cooking Show for the Korean media and representatives of the Korean Ministry of Agriculture.
+In May 2019, Polish chef Karol Okrasa represented Poland at the 2019 Jeju Food and Wine Festival held on Jeju Island in Korea.
+He prepared a special menu titled Poland on Fire, referring to the Polish tradition of smoking food.
+Thus, he also related to the Korean tradition of grilling meat and fish over charcoal.
+The event was accompanied by industry meetings and a special Cooking Show for the Korean media and representatives of the Korean Ministry of Agriculture.

 Poland on Fire: Karol Okrasa Explains His Polish Cuisine Secrets

-At the same time, the first Polish Film Festival in the history of Polish-Korean relations will commence in Seoul.
-The festival audience at the Cinematheque Art Cinema will have a unique opportunity to watch selected classics of Polish cinema, including films directed by Andrzej Wajda, Wojciech Jerzy Has and Andrzej Munk as well as more recent productions, such as Oscar-nominated Cold War directed by Paweł Pawlikowski.
-The special guest of the Festival will be film director Joanna Kos-Krauze, while historian Dr. Łukasz Jasina will deliver a lecture on the history of Polish cinema.
+At the same time, the first Polish Film Festival in the history of Polish-Korean relations was held in Seoul.
+The festival audience at the Cinematheque Art Cinema had a unique opportunity to watch selected classics of Polish cinema, including films directed by Andrzej Wajda, Wojciech Jerzy Has and Andrzej Munk as well as more recent productions, such as Oscar-nominated Cold War directed by Paweł Pawlikowski.
+The special guest of the Festival was film director Joanna Kos-Krauze, while historian Dr. Łukasz Jasina delivered a lecture on the history of Polish cinema.

 Feast of Polish Cinema in Seoul

-May will also see the presentation of Polish theatre and folk music at the Uijeongbu Music Theatre Festival.
-The Festival opening will feature an open-air staging of Macbeth performed by Biuro Podróży Theatre, while at the closing of the event the band Tęgie Chłopy will conduct workshops for children and play lively dance music of Kielce region.
+May also saw the presentation of Polish theatre and folk music at the Uijeongbu Music Theatre Festival.
+The Festival opening featured an open-air staging of Macbeth performed by Biuro Podróży Theatre, while at the closing of the event the band Tęgie Chłopy conducted workshops for children and played lively dance music of Kielce region.